iavofficial/audi_poc/task 3/README.md

-# AWS RDS Kubernetes Operator
+# AWS RDS K8s Operator

-Task: As part of the platform we are providing a database as a service that teams can request.
+Task: As part of the platform we are providing a database as a service (DBaaS) that teams can request.
 Please create a custom k8s operator for offering AWS RDS instance to a given stage, where credentials are stored as k8s secrets.

-Overview: The AWS RDS Kubernetes Operator (rds_operator.py) is a custom K8s operator built using Python with the `kopf` framework.
-This operator provides a "Database-as-a-Service" (DBaaS) model where teams can request AWS RDS instances (PostgreSQL or MySQL) using a custom resource in K8s.
+Overview: The AWS RDS k8s Operator (rds_operator.py) is a custom K8s operator built using Python with the `kopf` framework.
+This operator provides a DBaaS model where teams can request AWS RDS instances with PostgreSQL or MySQL as DB engines using a custom resource in K8s.

 Assumptions:
 - Our solution has been tailored for AWS.
 - An existing AWS EKS Cluster.
 - 3 environments names have been assumed `pre-live`, `dev` and `int` where the DB would operate.
-- Supports Postgres or MySQL DB engines within AWS RDS.
+- Multiple options of DB engine within RDS are possible, but in our solution we use Postgres and MySQL as examples.

 Features:
 - Kubernetes Secrets management: The operator securely stores database credentials (username, password, endpoint).